Humphrey B. Bear: Television show

 The show has won Logies for Best Children's Series and the Humphrey character has received national awards and commendations, including the "Citizen of the Year" Award at the 1994 Australia Day celebrations.
 Humphrey B. Bear has viewers all over the world thanks to the United States version of his show shown on PBS in America and the Spanish version shown on Galavision.
 It has been translated or produced in 55 different languages.

 The writers of Humphrey B. Bear, including Anthony O'Donohue (also long-time host of the show), attempt to set up each show as a new adventure for Humphrey.
-Each episode parallels the needs, encounters and interests the average young child.
+Each episode parallels the needs, encounters and interests of the average young child.
 The character of Humphrey explores life as they do, trying to reinforce their self-esteem and showing them it's all right to embrace challenges.
 The series attempts to show it's important to be the best that you can be, and to give things your best shot.
 The series also encourages the viewer to simply take part in your life, family, community and the world.

 On 14 February 2007, it was reported that the Nine Network would record a new Here's Humphrey series for the first time since 2003.

 In February 2012, Imagination Ventures, the philanthropic enterprise of media company Imagination Entertainment, purchased the assets of Banksia Productions that included all the rights to the Humphrey B. Bear.

 In May 2012 Humphrey was announced as the official "Ambassabear" for the Women & Children's Hospital Foundation.
 His first major fundraising effort saw the release of a limited edition gift set featuring a Humphrey plush doll and DVD.
 All proceeds from that product went to the hospitals' Kids FUNd program.
 Humphrey then started reappearing across Australia, taking part in live shows such as school performances, community events, and birthday parties.

-In July 2013 Humphrey returned to national TV screens on television stations in Sydney, Melbourne, Brisbane, Adelaide & Perth.
+In July 2013 Humphrey returned to national TV screens on television stations in Sydney, Melbourne, Brisbane, Adelaide, and Perth.
 Humphrey celebrated his 50th anniversary in 2015.